Physics 25 Course Syllabus Spring 2012

 The final exam score is used not only to replace the lowest exam score--if one of the first four exam scores is lower than the final exam score, but also counts as the fifth examination.
 Thus, there are five exam scores with a total possible value of 500 points.
 Some students might end up with more than 500 points on the five exams because of the curving of the exam scores.

 The final exam is worth 100 points.
-In rare cases, owing to curving, some students may have gotten exam scores higher than 100, and thereby earned more than 400 points on the first four exams, and also have a high lab score.
-Those students, might, by the time of the final, already have more than the 92% of the course total of 620 points needed to receive an "A" in the class (571 points or more).
+In rare cases, owing to curving, some students may have gotten exam scores higher than 100,and might, by the time of the final, already have more than the 92% of the course total of 620 points needed to receive an "A" in the class (571 points or more).
 In such a case, the student would not need to take the final exam, since he or she will be awarded an "A" whether the final is taken, or not.
+In other cases, students might only need a dozen or so points on the final exam to earn an "A."

 A